-What if the Arizona tenants leave behind their belongings?
-Well, an Arizona landlord you must maintain possession of the tenant’s belongings for at least 14 days from the date the Writ of Restitution was executed (day the Constable went to the property).
-Click HERE to learn more about the 14 day process.
+If the tenants leave behind their belongings, then an Arizona landlord must maintain the tenant’s belongings for a minimum of 14 days from the date the Writ of Restitution is executed.
+Click HERE to learn more about the 14-day process.

-If you would like to know more about Writ of Restitution or have questions about an Arizona eviction, please contact the Dunaway Law Group by phone at 480-389-6529 or by messaging us HERE.
+If you are an Arizona landlord and would like to know more about Writs of Restitution, then call the Dunaway Law Group by phone at 480-702-1610 or message us HERE.